bgamari/ghc-wiki-import/building/cross-compiling.md

 ```

-Note: if you are cross-compiling for a platform that doesn't have a native code generator or registerised LLVM support, then you should add
+Note: if you are cross-compiling for a platform that doesn't have a native code generator or registerised LLVM support, then you should also add

 ```wiki